NaijIuc/2020-fall-COBB-R-programming/README.md

 ## Requirements

 * Install [R](https://www.r-project.org/) and [Rstudio](https://rstudio.com/products/rstudio/) in your computer.
 These two software is available for all OS, and if you have difficulties installing them, please let me know.
 * One can download this Repository by pulling down the green **Code** button and choosing **Download ZIP**.
-Then one will have all the material we are going to use in the class.
+Then one will have all the materials we are going to use in the class.
 * Please enjoy the Homework :)

 ## Tasks